HMS-Core/hms-nearby-demo/NearbyIM/README.md

  * [License](#license)

 ## Introduction
-Data Communication consists of Nearby Connection and Nearby Message(https://developer.huawei.com/consumer/cn/hms/huawei-nearbyservice/).
+Data Communication consists of Nearby Connection and [Nearby Message](https://developer.huawei.com/consumer/cn/hms/huawei-nearbyservice/).
 This app demonstrates a few of Nearby Service typical use cases:
 Socialization with nearby strangers, accurately locate nearby persons using short-distance communication technologies, send message and shares files such as photos and videos.

 ## Installation
-1.Configuring app information in appGallery connect.Create an app and enable Nearby Service by referring the [Nearby Service Preparations](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/nearby-service-preparation).
+1.Configuring app information in appGallery connect.Create an app and enable Nearby Service by referring the [Nearby Service Preparations](https://developer.huawei.com/consumer/en/doc/development/system-Guides/config-agc-0000001050040578?ha_source=hms1).
 <img src="process01.png">

 (1)Registering as a Developer,register a [HUAWEI account](https://developer.huawei.com/consumer/en/).Before you get started, you will need to register as a HUAWEI developer and complete identity verification on the HUAWEI Developer website.
 For details, please refer to Register a HUAWEI ID.Before you get started,you will need to register as a HUAWEI developer and complete identity verification on the HUAWEI Developer website.
 For details, please refer to Register a HUAWEI ID.